 Located in the Garden City, Mo area and shipping is available if needed.
 Tail and dewclaws will be removed at 3 days of age.
 If you want a Schnauzer with a long tail you must contact us before that time.
 We can also take your payment early for a future puppy if you want one with a long tail in an upcoming litter.
 All shots and worming will be up to date when you receive your giant.
 We stand behind our Giants 100% and guarantee them against any life threatening genetic disorders provided you feed and exercise them properly.
 For a puppy less than a year of age we have a very nice health guarantee against any life threatening genetic defects not known at time of sale for the first year of life.
 We can ship your pup, so please e- mail us for shipping availability and pricing.
-Shipping rates depend on how big your pup is and if it is going to the US or Canada… Usually for a 8 to 10 week old puppy it is $350 to ship within the US, and rates can change so ask us for a shipping quote.
+Shipping rates depend on how big your pup is and if it is going to the US or Canada… shipping rates can change so ask us for a shipping quote.
 If your puppy is bigger it may be a few more dollars… So again, call for price of shipping on individual puppies.
-You will get a very nice discount on shipping if you buy two puppies and want them shipped together.
 You can always email or call me for more info on shipping.
 These puppies are our babies & friends!
 We spoil them with much love and attention, as we are true animal lovers.
 The “puppies live on our 90+ acre family farm raised with 5 children and farm pets.
 They each get individual attention and socializing required to start them off as stable and confident pups.
 We have just recently changed our policy on allowing full/open AKC registration papers as the “norm” for all pups to providing limited AKC registration papers, UNLESS prior arrangements are made.
 We hope to encourage responsible breeding by implementing this new policy.
 Breeding healthy, happy puppies is not easy…just ask ANY reputable breeders!
 I am not against providing full registry papers but need to speak to the buyer and find out their true intentions before I decide on giving full papers to them.
 I have hundreds of ads out from many years of breeding so if you run across one that states full AKC please remember we provide limited registration now unless we agree to do otherwise after speaking to the buyer.
-You will be agreeing to this when you sign the PUPPY HEALTH GUARANTEE CONTRACT.
-I do not promote breeding them for the sake of breeding, and do advice, after reaching full growth, to get them spayed or neutered for their own health, but I do not require it.
+I do not promote breeding them for the sake of breeding, and do advice, after reaching full growth, to get them spayed or neutered for their own health.
 I have full trust in the new owner to make the proper choices for their pet and would not sell a puppy to a buyer if I did not.
-My opinion is however that you are setting your dog up for future health risks if you do not get them spayed / neutered.
-There is a much higher risk of cancers in both sexes and uterine infection in females that are not fixed.
-Please do what is best for your pet’s health and get them fixed around 8 months to 1.5 yrs of age.
+My opinion is however that you are setting your dog up for future health risks if you do not get them spayed / neutered when close to fully grown.
 If you get a dog from us for breeding we will be happy to guide you through the process.
 If you decide to breed your dog you have purchased and would like full breeding rights please call us to discuss.
 If your puppy was not a top quality puppy breeding rights might still be available if it is good enough quality as an adult, so call to discuss if you are wanting them.
 We hope the new puppy owner that wants to “breed” their giant chooses to do all the breed health testing just as we have done to better the lines of this breed, but we do not require it.
-Our Giants are beautiful loyal gentle giants.
+Our Giants are beautiful loyal gentle giants but are trained to protect our farm.
 I am always available 24/7 before and after you receive your puppy to answer any questions you may have.
 From time to time we will donate a puppy “at cost=$500” to families needing a medical service dog.
 If you have a disability that requires a large medical service dog, and your doctor agrees and writes you a script for one, you can ask if we are taking applications for that.
 We also donate for even less and sometimes totally free to non for profit organizations such as SEARCH AND RESCUE, MILITARY, POLICE, ETC… If you are interested in our dogs as WORKING DOGS, not medical service dogs, contact me to discuss.

-The price of our pups is less expensive than you will find anywhere for a Giant Schnauzer puppy of this quality, with health tested parentage, and AKC Champion parentage.
 We have had many of our puppies have great success in conformation as well as agility and obedience trials.
 Many of our past puppies have made wonderful service and therapy dogs as well.
-We are not rich and so know how hard it is to find an exceptional pet at a price that wont kill your budget, that is one of the main reasons why we try to keep our prices low.
-We also like to keep our prices low for those who need a large medical service dog.
 Some of our puppies even get donated to A Non For Profit Canine Assistance Program to help those in need of a large service dog.
 We also will greatly discount the price on older puppies to homes that are in need of a service dog.

 Jordans’ Champion Destiny: